-- Feature Engineering (FE) [13].
-This model defines two types of hand-engineered features: signed degrees and triad relation-ship types. - Node2vec (N2V) [7].
+- Feature Engineering (FE) [15].
+This model defines two types of hand-engineered features for each edge: signed/directed degrees of two participating nodes and sign/direction configurations of two-step paths from the source to the target. - Node2vec (N2V) [7].
 This is a random walk based network embedding method for unsigned network.
 Embedding is learned on positive subgraph with this method. - Matrix Factorization (MF) [8].
-This method learns low rank structure of signed network by matrix factorization. - Balanced Normalized Signed Laplacian (BNS) [32].
-This method applies a spectral embedding on modified Laplacian matrix which balances positive and negative links. - Signed Network Embedding (SNE) [31].
-This method utilizes log-bilinear model with random walk sampling. - Signed Network Embedding (SiNE) [27].
+This method learns low rank structure of signed network by matrix factorization. - Balanced Normalized Signed Laplacian (BNS) [38].
+This method applies a spectral embedding on modified Laplacian matrix which balances positive and negative links. - Signed Network Embedding (SNE) [37].
+This method utilizes log-bilinear model with random walk sampling. - Signed Network Embedding (SiNE) [31].
 This model trains deep neural network to make a distinction between positively connected nodes and negatively connected nodes.

 Parameter.
-For random walk generation and embedding dimension, we use the parameter settings in [20]: w = 80, l = 40, and d = 128.
-We set optimal context size k, noise sampling size n, and regularization parameter $\lambda$ differently to each dataset to gain the best performance.
+For random walk generation and embedding dimension, we use the parameter settings in [23]: w = 80, l = 40, and d = 128.
+We set optimal context size k, noise sampling size n, and regularization parameter λ differently to each dataset to gain the best performance.
 For baseline methods, we set the dimension to 128 and use the same settings for other parameters as those suggested in their papers, respectively.